-Here you can edit and apply graphics styles, but you can only edit presentation styles.
+Here you can edit and apply graphics styles and create new ones, but you can only edit existing presentation styles.
 When you edit a style, the changes are automatically applied to all of the elements formatted with this style in your presentation.
 If you want to ensure that the styles on a specific slide are not updated, create a new master page for the slide.